-Pursuant to this request, we sought to inspect the 1963 - 1964 files that were separately maintained by Secret Service Chief James Rowley (head of the Secret Service from 1961-1973).
-While the Secret Service has provided some correspondence and memoranda generated by Mr. Rowley, it appears to us that there may be additional responsive documents that have not yet been located.
+Pursuant to this request, we sought to inspect the 1963 - 1964 files that were separately maintained by Secret Service Chief James Rowley (head of the Secret Service from 1961 - 1973).
+Given the fact that Chief Rowley had a central role in assisting the Warren Commission, a complete accounting of his files is essential.
+While the Secret Service has provided certain correspondence and memoranda generated by Mr. Rowley, it's probable that there are more documents that have not yet been located.
 The scope and content of Chief Rowley's filing system remains unclear.
-Further, in some cases, it is unclear from which files the records you have provided originated.
+Further, in some cases, it is unclear where each of the already-identified records actually came from.
 We are thus requesting that you continue your search efforts for Chief Rowley's files, and that you provide a more detailed accounting of where you obtained the documents already provided to the Board.

 A related issue pertains to information Joan Zimmerman obtained during telephone conversations she had with Chief Rowley's widow, Mabel Rowley, on September 30, 1997 and October 1, 1997.

 Mrs. Rowley told Joan Zimmerman that Secret Service Agents had visited the Rowley's home in 1992 in order to inventory records in the possession of Chief Rowley.
 Mrs. Rowley recalled that members of the Secret Service videotaped their visit.
 At the December 19th meeting, John Machado stated that he had called Mike Sampson, of the Secret Service's Office of Government Liaison and Public Affairs, to try to learn more about this, and that he was still awaiting a return call from Mr. Sampson.
 We will be sending a formal request asking that you provide any videotapes, written materials, or other information that describes or documents this visit or visits with other Secret Service officials who may have discussed the Kennedy assassination.
 Further, we will ask that you provide a list of any relevant materials obtained during this visit.